 In the ideal case, the best video conferencing tools enable initiation and organization of meetings online, featuring at the same time video and audio transmitting, and exchange of textual content and files in multiple formats.
 The biggest beneficiaries of video conferencing are large companies interested in collaborating with global partners and clients, in order to make their work more productive, and to cut travel costs.

 We recommend you sign up for the free trials or demo offered by top video conferencing software providers to check out their list of features and do an overall comparison.
 This will help you learn if the software is suitable for your business.
-Sign up for HipChat reviews which has been given high SmartScore rankings by our SaaS experts in our video conferencing software reviews.
+Sign up for a RingCentral Meetings trial, which has been given high SmartScore rankings by our SaaS experts in our video conferencing software reviews

 Our detailed comparisons indicate that first and foremost, video conferencing software cuts up-front performance expenses, mostly in large companies where employees are required to travel, or are already working abroad in a decentralized office.
 Video-conferencing systems are often referred to as the new frontiers in business productivity, particularly because there is almost no installation cost involved (you can use the equipment you already have), the infrastructure is future-proof, and employees need no time to get hands around the new idea, which, by the way, sounds attractive.